josephsdavid/N2D/docs/about.rst

 About N2D
 =========

 **N2D** is a python library implementation of the "deep" clustering method described in this `brilliant paper <https://arxiv.org/abs/1908.05968v5>`_.
-All source code is more or less based on the original author's code in `their original github repository <https://github.com/rymc/n2d>`_.
+Source code is inspired by the original author's code in `their github repository <https://github.com/rymc/n2d>`_.

 In this section we will talk about the motivations for N2D, what it is, and the goals for this package.